GameServerManagers/LinuxGSM-Docs/steamcmd/errors.md

 Ignore the error, do not do anything to attempt to fix it.
 It does not cause any issues and can be ignored.

-## CWorkThreadPool::\~CWorkThreadPool: work processing queue not empty: 2 items discarded.
+## CWorkThreadPool::\~CWorkThreadPool: work processing queue not empty: 2 items discarded

 Ignore the error, do not do anything to attempt to fix it.
 It does not cause any issues and can be ignored.